 This recipe is culled from one of Oprah Winfrey's bestselling books, "Food, Health, and Happiness: 115 On-Point Recipes for Great Meals and a Better Life."

-The book has Winfrey sharing the secret to preparing tasty and yet healthy meals that help promote weight loss as well as general well-being.
+The book has Winfrey sharing the secret to preparing tasty and yet healthy meals.

 This cookie recipe is one of the many, and it is admittedly like no other.
 The cookies are packed with beneficial nutrients that make it an excellent choice for everyone.

 Amazingly, although they are healthy, the cookies are still very delicious, and the secret is the presence of plenty of plant sugars.

 - 2 small Gala apples, peeled, cored, and roughly chopped

 - 4 medium ripe bananas, mashed

 - 1/2 cup raisins1/2 cup plus 1 tbsp oat flour1

 - 1/2 tsp ground ginger1 tsp ground cinnamon

 - 1/2 tsp ground nutmeg